No-Bake Red Velvet Cake Balls

 Tips for Making Red Velvet Treats

-- A food processor can be used if you don't want to crumble the cake with your hands.
-Pulse lightly for fine crumbs.
+• A food processor can be used if you don’t want to crumble the cake by hand—pulse lightly for fine crumbs.

-- Healthy fats such as coconut oil can be mixed in with the candy melts to make it easier to use.
+• Healthy fats, such as coconut oil, can be mixed into the candy melts to make them easier to use.
 Mix about a tablespoon into the bowl before melting in the microwave or double boiler.

-- Applesauce can be used in the making of cake instead of vegetable oil to keep the cake more moist.
+• Applesauce can be used in place of vegetable oil when making cake to keep the cake moister.

 How to Make Red Velvet Cake Balls

-Prepare and bake the cake mix in any type of pan.
+Prepare and bake the cake mix in any pan.
 Allow cooling completely.

-Firstly, scoop the baked cake into a large bowl and add both containers of room temperature cream cheese icing.
+First, scoop the baked cake into a large bowl and add both containers of room-temperature cream cheese icing.
 Add red dye if you choose to.

 Stir until the cake and icing are well combined and begin to stick together.